Nordic Food & Living

 Recipe for Homemade Danish Cold Buttermilk Soup (Koldskål)

-This recipe for Danish buttermilk soup is probably the most traditional Danish summer dish you have.
-In Denmark we call this dish Koldskål, which translated means cold bowl.
-Koldskål is based on buttermilk and plain yogurt and sweetened by sugar and vanilla.
-Koldskål is almost only served in the summer time and especially in the periods with hot weather.
-Most of the Koldskål consumed in Denmark is processed and the sale rates are highly dependent on the weather and the temperature – the higher temperature the higher is the sale rates.
-The reason why this dish is so popular in the hot summer period is because it’s very refreshing and cooling which is great when your body feels like it’s going to boil.
+Most of the Koldskål consumed in Denmark is processed and the sale rates are highly dependent on the weather and the temperature - the higher temperature the higher is the sale rates.
+The reason why this dish is so popular in the hot summer period is because it's very refreshing and cooling which is great when your body feels like it's going to boil.

 For many Danes it’s a tradition to eat this dish in the summer where it’s mainly served as a snack in the afternoon or in the evening.
 Even though it’s mostly served as a snack, we also sometimes just have this for dinner when we are not in the mood for normal dinner.